 - Purchase an open frame or double weight mats for suspending your jewelry.
 Use these to achieve that “floating look.”

 - Use clear thread to suspend your jewelry from the open frame or tie the jewelry in place.
 A fishing line works quite well in a pinch.

 - Purchasing a clear earring holder is also a useful item.
 This simple little tool will make taking shots so much easier.

 - You should also purchase a bracelet round.
 You can use a 1.5” PVC pipe on the inside of the bracelet.
 It’s also possible to purchase suitable display tools.

 - A necklace form is another useful tool.
 It will allow you drape necklaces in an attractive manner for shooting.

-You should also have the following tools handy.
-They will help to ensure that your jewelry is blemish free.
+You should also have the following tools handy for your jewelry photography.
+They will help to ensure that your jewelry is blemish-free.
 Save yourself the trouble of retouching jewelry and removing fingerprints in post-processing.
 Pick up these cheap but very necessary items:

 - A dust blower.
 Use it removes dust and small hairs from jewelry.
 Photographers use these same tools to remove dust from their sensors.
 You can do the same with your products.